nimiq/developer-center/learn/protocol/overview.md

 # Overview

-::: info

-🚧 Work in Progress 🚧
+::: warning Work in progress

 Our documentation is an ongoing project, a dynamic reflection of the evolving blockchain.
 As we actively update its content, please note that the information provided may undergo changes.

 :::